Modern immigration to the United Kingdom: Migration crisis

+Brexit and COVID

+In 2019, Prime Minister Boris Johnson pledged to reduce net migration to the UK (the number of people immigrating minus the number emigrating) below 250,000 per year.
+In 2021, net migration to the UK was 488,000, up from 184,000 in 2019 before the COVID-19 pandemic.

+Net migration to the UK reached a record high of 764,000 in 2022, with immigration at 1.26 million and emigration at 493,000.
+Most of the migrants came from non-EU countries, including India, Nigeria, China and Pakistan.
+Of the 1,218,000 immigrants who came to the UK in 2023, only 126,000 were citizens of EU member states.
+Since the full implementation of Brexit, more EU nationals are leaving the UK than moving to it.
+In the 12 months to June 2023, net migration of EU nationals was negative 86,000.

 In January 2021, analysis by the Economic Statistics Centre of Excellence suggested that there had been an "unprecedented exodus" of almost 1.3 million foreign-born people from the UK between July 2019 and September 2020, in part due to the burden of job losses resulting from the COVID-19 pandemic falling disproportionately on foreign-born workers.
 Interviews conducted by Al Jazeera suggested that Brexit may have been a more significant push factor than the pandemic.
 Subsequent analysis of the impact of the pandemic on population statistics generated by the Labour Force Survey (LFS) suggests that "LFS-based estimates are likely to significantly overstate the change in the non-UK national population".
-Payroll data shows that the number of EU workers fell by 7 percent between October–December 2019 and October–December 2020.
+Payroll data shows that the number of EU workers fell by 7 per cent between October–December 2019 and October–December 2020.

 Office for National Statistics migration estimates published in November 2021 suggest that the number of EU nationals leaving the UK exceeded the number arriving by around 94,000, compared to net inward migration from the EU to the UK of 32,000 in 2019.
 Some commentators suggested that these figures underestimate the extent of emigration of EU nationals from the UK.